 Store users and user populations in Identity Pools

-Access to a SecureAuth tenant
+Access to a SecureAuth tenant with a workspace

 Add an Identity Pool